NI election is a last resort, says Iain Duncan Smith

 Social Democratic and Labour Party (SDLP) leader Colum Eastwood said the prospect of an election "should be taken off the table".

-The Foyle MP said he "was not convinced [an election] will happen at all".

-"The election is a bad idea - it will not solve anything, it will probably make things worse," he said.

-"The sensible thing to do would be to introduce legislation to avoid this [election] and get serious about people getting back into government."
+"The sensible thing to do would be to introduce legislation to avoid this [election] and get serious about people getting back into government," said the Foyle MP.

-Mr Eastwood said he believed it was necessary to "give some space" to the European Commission and the UK government, which are negotiating issues around the protocol.
+He said he believed talks between the UK and the EU over the protocol would "bear some fruit".

-Ulster Unionist Party (UUP) leader Doug Beattie said there was an opportunity to pause the calling of an election and "allow negotiations between to the UK and EU to continue in earnest".
+Ulster Unionist Party (UUP) leader Doug Beattie said that avoiding an election would allow the UK-EU negotiations "to continue in earnest".

 He added: "Any progress potentially stands to be put at risk by needlessly calling an assembly election that will change nothing but stands to further undermine the return of devolution and cost the taxpayer £6.5m."